FSC-Lab/TOGT-Planner/README.md

 ## Visualize the AOS trajectory for waypoint flight

 Another example is the Split-S track provided in [this](https://www.science.org/doi/full/10.1126/scirobotics.abh1221) paper.
 It consists of 19 waypoints in total with a tolerance of 0.3 m for each point.
 Below is our generated trajectory.
 The AOS stands for automatic optimal synthesis, a novel framework to address time-optimal planning problem.
 It is part of the result from the second reference above.
-It takes around 6 seconds to solve the minimum-time trajectory that originally requires ~50 minutes in previous methods.
-The resulting lap time is only 1~2% longer than the optimal solution.
+It takes around 6 s to solve the minimum-time trajectory that originally requires \~50 minutes in previous methods.
+The resulting lap time is only 1\~2% longer than the optimal solution.
 We will provide in-depth analytical analysis in the paper about its distance-insensitive nature.
-The resulting lap time is `17.93` s where the true optimal is `17.56` s.
+The resulting lap time is `17.93` s while the true optimal is `17.56` s.

 ```